Vince-0/WebRTC_client/README.md

 ## Usage

-1. Enter your SIP URI in the input field (e.g., sip:user@domain.com)
+1. Enter your SIP server configuration details in the configuration panel
 2. Click "Connect" to establish connection with the SIP server
 3. Once connected, the "Call" button will be enabled
 4. Enter the destination SIP URI and click "Call" to initiate a call